 Without a doubt, the best way to get more MLM Duplication is to launch your new distributors properly.

-Ideally, you want to help them make their name list in their first 24-hours and then you want to help them contact these people through three-way calls, a Private Business Reception, or a home party, within their first 2-days in the business.
+Ideally, you want to help each new distributor make their name list in their first 24-hours and then you want to help them contact these people through three-way calls, a Private Business Reception, or a home party, within their first 2-days in the business.

 If you don’t help people get an IMMEDIATE positive result, they will quit.
 You must strike while the iron is hot.
-Most people will only stay excited during their first few days in the business.
+Most people will only stay excited during their first three to ten days in the business.

 # 13: Don’t reinvent the wheel.

 If your upline or sponsor or company has a system that works, don’t reinvent the wheel.
 Use their system with your team.
 The only time you should create your own system is if you are already successful in the business, or if your upline or company doesn’t have one to offer you.

 Whatever you do to build your business, keep it so simple an 8-year old can do it!
 Any fool can complicate this business, but it takes a genius to keep it simple.